tmarrs/json-at-work-examples/appendix-a/README.md

 ### Install Rails on Windows
 Use [Rails Installer](http://railsinstaller.org) for a Windows environment, and do the following:
 * Download the installer for Windows.
-* Run the intaller and follow the defaults.
+* Run the installer and follow the defaults.

-I've used this on Windows 7, and it worked properly.
+I've used Rails Installer](http://railsinstaller.org) on Windows 7, and it worked properly.
 The [Rails Installer](http://railsinstaller.org) page has excellent information on RoR tutorials and how to get help with installation issues.